Meet the team

 Peer Support Worker

-Alice experienced postnatal depression and anxiety after the birth of her daughter, particularly following her experience of having a child in NICU.
+Alice experienced perinatal depression and anxiety surrounding the birth of their daughter, particularly following their experience of having a baby in NICU.

 Dads and Partners Peer Support Worker